jerdog/devex-and-devops-success-revealHugo/content/_index.md

 ---

-### DevEx includes every interaction a developer has with systems, tools, and processes
+### DevEx includes every interaction a developer/ops practitioner has with systems, tools, and processes

 ![alt text](/images/slides/ui-ux-qa.gif)

 {{% note %}}
-it is about every interaction a developer has with systems, tools, and processes.
+it is about every interaction a developer or ops practitioner has with systems, tools, and processes.

 I'm sure we could all think of a tool or service in which we had a positive experience, but probably have more in mind that you had a negative experience.